coq/coq/doc/sphinx/proof-engine/ltac.rst

    .. todo you can't have a :tacn: with the same name as a :gdef: for now,
       eg `fresh` can't be both

-   Returns a fresh identifier name (i.e. one that is not already used in the context and not previously returned by :tacn:`fresh` in the current :token:`ltac_expr`).
+   Returns a fresh identifier name (i.e. one that is not already used in the local context and not previously returned by :tacn:`fresh` in the current :token:`ltac_expr`).
    The fresh identifier is formed by concatenating the final :token:`ident` of each :token:`qualid` (dropping any qualified components) and each specified :token:`string`.